prestonsn/PCA9685-Multi-Channel-Servo-Controller-Driver-for-AVR-ATmega/README.md

 # PCA9685-Multi-Channel-Servo-Controller-Driver-for-AVR-ATmega

 Driver for the 32 channel servo controller.
-The I2C library used: https://github.com/Preston-Sundar/AtmegaXX-I2C-Library
+This library requires I2C functionality, the library used in this project can be found here: https://github.com/Preston-Sundar/AtmegaXX-I2C-Library

 Example usage,

 ``` C